literaldumb/Godot-CustomSpeech/README.md

 - Move the customspeech/GodotCustomSpeech.java to godot/platform/android/java/src/org/godotengine/godot

+- Import the speechtest example project in Godot for a test run [ Not a great UI.
+Just functionality demonstration ]

 **Note:** The speechtotext/android.jar is taken from  *android-sdk-linux/platforms/android-22*.
 You may choose to use any other api version.

 ###Compile